cibboy/TraktToGcal/README.txt

 4) Run and enjoy

 -- KNOWN BUGS --
-1) No error handling beyond very basic checks
+1) No complete error handling
 2) Loss of custom notifications for events that already exist and are updated

 -- TODO --
 The following is work still to be completed, in no specific order:
-1) Handling of exceptions/error
+1) Handling of all exceptions/error
 2) Better implementation of parallelism (currently the GUI is mostly frozen when working)
 3) Application icon
 4) Prevent loss of custom notifications for events that already exist and are updated